luisarizmendi/rhel-edge-quickstart/README.md

  ./3-create-offline-deployment.sh -a
 ```

 4) Install the Edge server by booting from the created ISO that you will find in `images` directory (the file name will be something like `<image-id>-installer.iso`).
-You will need to complete all the information (mainly root disk) once Anaconda screen is presented in order to proceed with the install
+You will need to complete all the information (mainly root disk and network info) once Anaconda screen is presented in order to proceed with the install

 > NOTE: Install using this ISO with UEFI boot loader otherwise you will get `error code 0009`